 Or become a Founder member, and help high-quality and exciting writing about theatre thrive by choosing to support us with a higher-tier subscription of £100 a year.
 Substack takes ten per cent, and all the rest goes directly to paying writers and editors.
 By paying for the journalism you read, you’ll help Exeunt to host the very best writers, and give new and emerging critical voices the support and exposure they deserve.

 You can also help us out by sharing the word.
-Tell your friends, lovers, bosses, parents, students, or anyone you find yourself sitting next to in the theatre that Exeunt is back.
+Tell your friends, lovers, bosses, parents, students, or anyone you find yourself sitting next to in the theatre about Exeunt.
 Share on X, Threads, Instagram, or on this very platform, by clicking below:

 Get involved!

-Exeunt has always been about nurturing new and unheard voices, and we’d love to hear from writers who have something to say, or want to play with new ways of saying it.
+Exeunt has always been about nurturing new and unheard voices, and I’d love to hear from writers who have something to say, or want to play with new ways of saying it.
 Voices from under-resourced and under-represented backgrounds, and those outside London, are especially encouraged.
-We also welcome article suggestions and ideas from artists, theatre-makers, and industry voices.
+I also welcome article suggestions and ideas from artists, theatre-makers, and industry voices.

-Send us your most exciting, urgent, angry, or whimsical ideas at: exeunt.inbox@gmail.com.
+Send me your most exciting, urgent, angry, or whimsical ideas at: exeunt.inbox@gmail.com.